Property Income That Requires Self Assessment

 - Landlord insurance premiums

-- Council tax (when property is vacant)
+- Council tax (when property vacant)

 - Water rates (if paid by landlord)

-- Gas safety certificates
+- Gas safety & EPC certificates

 - Travel to inspect property (45p/mile)

-- Parking at property for maintenance
+- Parking for maintenance visits

-- Public transport to property visits
+- Public transport to property

 - Ground rent and service charges